 The youngest son of the Wilcox family, Paul is a handsome, ambitious young man who instantly regrets his rushed decision to become engaged to Helen Schlegel, causing quite the initial stir between the two families

-New to the scene, Jonah Hauer-King has only starred in a handful of films – he’s probably best known for his roles in Blue, The Last Photograph and Regardez – although the next 12 months look to be busy, with appearances in Little Women, Ashes in the Snow and A Dog’s Way Home.
+New to the scene, Jonah Hauer-King has only starred in a handful of films – he’s probably best known for his roles in Blue, The Last Photograph and Regardez – although will be adding appearances in Little Women, Ashes in the Snow and A Dog’s Way Home.

 Evie Wilcox (Bessie Carter)

 Mostly concerned with her own affairs, the mysterious Evie Wilcox prefers to stay out of family dramas